clayrisser/generator-yo-es6/README.md

-# generator-yohoho
+# generator-yo-es6

-A generator for yeoman generators
+A generator for ES6 yeoman generators